Heinz: China

 On February 22, 2013, Sanquan Food, a Chinese frozen food company, signed a contract to purchase LongFong Food, a subsidiary of Heinz Company in China.
 With this sale, Heinz (China) will focus on infant foods and sauces in emerging markets such as China.
 Heinz Hong Kong Limited is the regional office serving for operations in Hong Kong, China and Taiwan.

 New Zealand

 Heinz produces frozen vegetables for export for the New Zealand and Australian market.
 They also produce mayonnaise and other sauces for the New Zealand and Australian market.
 Most products sold in New Zealand are sold under the brand name "Watties".

+Animal Welfare

+Kraft Heinz has made several commitments to enhance animal welfare across its global supply chain.
+In 2016, the company announced its intention to transition to 100% cage-free eggs in North America by 2025.
+This commitment was later expanded globally, aiming for a complete shift to cage-free or better egg sourcing worldwide by 2025.
+As of the latest reports, 64% of the company's global egg supply meets this standard, with 100% of eggs in Europe sourced from free-range hens.

+In addition to egg sourcing, Kraft Heinz has pledged to improve broiler chicken welfare.
+By 2024 in the U.S. and 2026 in Europe, the company aims to implement standards aligned with the European Chicken Commitment.
+These standards involve giving chickens more space, providing stimulating environments, and using breeds that are less prone to health problems.

+Furthermore, Kraft Heinz has outlined expectations for its pork and dairy suppliers.
+The company supports the transition of pregnant sows to alternative gestation housing and requires dairy suppliers in North America to adopt animal care guidelines.